-Each higher education institution decides the assessment criteria that must be applied to the appointment of assistant professors.
+Each higher education institution decides for itself which of the time limits that will apply in different subject areas and the assessment criteria that must be applied to the appointment of assistant professors.
 Prior to such an appointment, the higher education institution must also establish the assessment criteria that will be applied to an application for promotion to senior lecturer under Chapter 4, Section 12c of the Higher Education Ordinance.
 In accordance with the Instructions on the Employment Procedure, an assistant professor may, subsequent to application and assessment, be promoted to senior lecturer.